Sathvik-Malgikar/NLPNinjas---G2-Hackathon/README.md

 ```
 pip install -r requirements.txt
 ```
 Use the following command to initiate review processing.
-This will generate several json files and CSV files with aggregate info.
+This will generate several json files and CSV files with aggregate info in /insight_collection/outputs
 ```
 python process_reviews.py
 ```